 - Pitch formulas can help.
 Watch your evening television news to quickly learn the easiest way to attract attention of reporters.
 If you note the way that the news anchors tease the stories from upcoming segments you’ll quickly get the idea of how to both summarize and make your story idea as attractive as possible.
 Common examples include pitch formulas like: “the secrets of X that Y don’t want you to know”, “how to do X faster/cheaper than you ever thought possible”, “three simple steps to X”, “the dangerous fact about X you need to know to protect your kids”, “how to save money by doing X”, “the surprising truth about X”, and so forth…

-Bonus Tip: How to be a Radio Guest
+Bonus Tip: How to be a Podcast and Radio Guest

 If you’re still wondering “how to get interviews”, try the RadioGuestList.com radio/TV/podcast booking service.
 This free radio interview and TV public relations service will send you an e-mail each day with radio guest expert interview opportunities from real radio, TV, and podcast producers.